Learning is generally defined as a change in behavior that is more or less permanent and which results from activity, training, and observation.

 - The acquisition, retention, and application of knowledge, skills, attitudes, ways of thinking, and some other responses

 - The process by which behavior or the potentiality for behavior is modified as a result of experience

-- A fairly permanent change in behavior (or behavioral tendency) which is a result of experience or reinforced practice
+- A fairly permanent change in behavior (or behavioral tendency) that is a result of experience or reinforced practice

 - Permanent change in the behavior of an individual as a result of an interaction with the environment

-Both heredity and environment have powerful efforts on the learning of an individual.
+Both heredity and environment have powerful effects on the learning of an individual.

-While the environment is believed to be responsible to a large extent for determining the individual personality characteristics such as interests, attitudes, and emotional behavior.
+The environment is believed to be responsible to a large extent for determining individual personality characteristics such as interests, attitudes, and emotional behavior.
 The interaction of both is very important in determining the height, weight, health, and intelligence of a person.

 How heredity influences the learning of the child